laravel/docs/precognition.md

 window.precognitive = precognitive;
 ```

+<a name="validation"></a>
 ## Validation

-Offering front-end validation to your users can drastically improve their experience, however it requires you to duplicate validation rules in a front-end validation library.
-There are also validation rules that cannot be performed by front-end validation libraries, such as checking if a value is unique in the database.
+Offering frontend validation to your users can drastically improve their experience, however it requires you to duplicate validation rules in a frontend validation library.
+There are also validation rules that cannot be performed by frontend validation libraries, such as checking if a value is unique in the database.

-With Laravel Precognition, you can create realtime validation experiences for your users without having to duplicate validation rules on the front-end.
+With Laravel Precognition, you can create realtime validation experiences for your users without having to duplicate validation rules on the frontend.

+<a name="validation-backend"></a>
+## Backend

 As an example, lets imagine we have an existing form that creates a user in our system.
 The route that powers this form is using a [Form Request](/docs/{version}/validation#form-request-validation) to house the validation rules: